kevinliang43/Santorini_Game/Santorini/README.md

 <h3> Design </h3>

- * <b> board.java </b> : Interface specification for the Santorini Game Board and relevant classes, Worker and Square
+ * <b> IBoard.java </b> : Interface specification for the Santorini Game Board and relevant classes, Worker and Square
  * <b> IObserver.java </b> : Plan for plugging in an Observer into the Referee
  * <b> plan.pdf </b> : Project analysis of the Santorini Game
  * <b> IStrategy.java </b> : Interface specification for the Strategy components of the Santorini Game, describes interaction between Player and Strategy
- * <b> Player.java </b> : Interface specification for the player component of the Santorini Game
+ * <b> IPlayer.java </b> : Interface specification for the player component of the Santorini Game
- * <b> RuleChecker.java </b> : Interface specification for the rule checking component of the Santorini Game
+ * <b> IRuleChecker.java </b> : Interface specification for the rule checking component of the Santorini Game
- * <b> TournamentManager.java </b> : Interface specification for a tournament manager for a tournament of Santorini Games
+ * <b> ITournamentManager.java </b> : Interface specification for a tournament manager for a tournament of Santorini Games
  * <b> TournamentProtocol.pdf </b> : Remote Protocol for Tournament Manager itneraction with Clients